Career Transition Assistance

 At the time it issues a specific RIF separation notice or notice of proposed removal for declining a directed reassignment or transfer of function outside of the local commuting area, an agency must give each of its eligible employees information in writing about the special selection priority available to them under the ICTAP.
 Such information must contain guidance to the employee on how to apply for vacancies under the ICTAP, and what documentation is generally required as proof of eligibility.

 Agencies must take reasonable steps to ensure eligible employees are notified of all vacancies the agency is filling and what is required for them to be determined well qualified for the vacancies.
 Each agency is required to advise, in writing, ICTAP candidates who apply for specific vacancies within its local commuting area of the results of their application, and whether they were found well qualified.
-If they are not found well qualified, such notice must include information on the results of an independent, second review conducted by the agency.
+If they are not found well qualified, such a notice must include information on the results of an independent, second review conducted by the agency.
 If an applicant is found well qualified, and another well qualified surplus or displaced candidate is selected, the applicant must be so advised.

 To receive this special selection priority, eligible employees must apply directly to agencies for specific vacancies in the local commuting area within the prescribed time frames, attach the appropriate proof of eligibility, and be determined well qualified by the agency for the specific position.
 In making selections, an agency must adhere to the overall order of selection set forth above.

 An agency cannot select another candidate from outside the agency if eligible employees are available for the vacancy or vacancies.
 If two or more eligible employees apply for a vacancy and are determined to be well qualified, any of these eligible employees may be selected.
 If no eligible employees apply or none is deemed well qualified, the agency may select another candidate.
 This flexibility does not apply to selections made from the agency’s Re-Employment Priority List.
+If no eligible employees are available through its CTAP, an agency may at any time select a candidate from its re-employment priority List or another current agency employee.

 Job Vacancy Information